 Other crannóga undoubtedly functioned as mainly human habitats, for extended families of farmers or their aristocratic overlords.
 A few of the larger lake dwellings supported substantial free-standing structures, from timber walls to well-made houses, indicating long-term use.
 However this does not guarantee that these locations were occupied at all times throughout the year, or even from year to year.
 Some may have been associated with seasonal accommodation, suitable during the summer months when the crannóga may have been less prone to damp (while the winter would have seen them left to the cold and the gales).
 Or they may have served as one of several widely spaced palaces used by important regional kings during frequent progressions around their subject territories.

-Whatever the case, the buildings on the islets for most of their history conformed to the same styles used in non-maritime settlements, invariably the well-known Irish or Celtic roundhouse and its derivatives.
-However the structures in Ireland were somewhat smaller than their European counterparts.
-These were laid out using the rope method described above, creating a circular floorplan on which a woven wall of rods was crafted.
-This was gradually built up to form the shape of a tall round-bottomed bowl, with the wall and roof almost seamless.
-When erected this would have looked something like an upside-down basket sitting on the compacted earth.
-The only opening would have been a narrow, cramped doorway, sometimes with a low bottom lip or jam retained from the weaving process, designed so that one had to slightly step in and out over it (this prevented the ingress of draughts, rain or even small animals).
+The only opening in the structure would have been a narrow, cramped doorway, sometimes with a low bottom lip or jam retained from the weaving process, designed so that one had to slightly step in and out over it (this prevented the ingress of draughts, rain or even small animals).
 This entrance invariably faced the east or south-east, partly to avoid the prevailing westerly and south-westerly winds, but also to provide heat and light from the morning sun inside the dark structure for the early rising inhabitants.
 For the Medieval Irish and Scots (and their ancestors before them) the day began and ended with sunrise and sunset.
 However there may well have been some ritual significance to this location too, fragments of which survive in the early indigenous literature.
 Across the entrance was placed a door of plank or more likely wickerwork, possibly quite thick for both security and weatherproofing reasons, though the poor might have foregone this.

 Following the initial stage of construction an external wall was placed around the first, stopping at the top of the inner wickerwork just before it curved up to form the doomed roof.
 The space between the two lines of wicker was packed with insulating material, wool and fur, while some effort was made to ensure that the rods used in the weaving were placed in such a manner that the sharp or cut ends always faced the hidden cavity, leaving smoothly woven walls inside and outside the house.
 Buildings in early Ireland do no not seem to have used the wattle and daub technique prevalent elsewhere in Europe, contrary to many modern claims (this is a process where the wickerwork walls are covered on the inside and outside with a mixture of insulating clay, straw and animal dung, a practice which might well have offended early Medieval Irish sensibilities).